sarahngg/chat-with-gossip-girl/README.md

 ## User Interaction
 * User can enter message in text input and add the message to a list
-* User can click a message to see the details (sender and message id)
+* User can hover on a message to see the details (sender and message id)
 * User can double click a message to delete
 ## Challenges

 * First time creating a React + Redux app
+* Work with immutable state
-* Challenging to make sense of immutable state and work with no additional libraries
+* No additional libraries used
 * Forget to add other elements when returning an updated state in reducers
-* Working with many files and folders in the [standard layout](https://medium.com/front-end-weekly/the-three-pigs-how-to-structure-react-redux-application-67f5e3c68392)
+* Work with many files and folders in the [standard layout](https://medium.com/front-end-weekly/the-three-pigs-how-to-structure-react-redux-application-67f5e3c68392)